rawitat/gtypist_lessons/programming_quotes.typ

 *:SW3_25
 I:Frederick P. Brook Jr.
 S:Conceptual integrity is the most important consideration in system design.

+*:SW3_26
+I:Eric Raymond
+S:Ugly programs are like ugly suspension bridges: they're much more liable to :collapse than pretty ones, because the way humans (especially engineer-human) :perceive beauty is intimately related to our ability to process and understand :complexity.

+*:SW3_27
+I:Andy Hunt and David Thomas
+S:It's not at all important to get it right the first time.
+It's vitally :important to get it right the last time.

+*:SW3_28
+I:Taligent's Guide to Designing Programs
+S:Remember that there is no code faster than no code.

+*:SW3_29
+I:John Carmack
+S:... the cost of adding a feature isn't just the time it takes to code it.
+ :The cost also includes the addition of an obstacle to future expansion.
+ :The trick is to pick the features that don't fight each other.

+*:SW3_30
+I:Frederick P. Brooks Jr.
+S:The fundamental problem with program maintenance is that fixing a defect has :a substantial (20-50 percent) chance of introducing another.
+So the whole :process is two steps forward and one step backward.

+*:SW3_31
+I:Kevlin Henney, "The Imperial Clothing Crisis" (2002) S:Refactoring provides enough energy to a system for it to relax into a new :and more comfortable state, a new local minimum.

+*:SW3_32
+I:Kent Beck
+S:Good engineering is not primarily making good decisions, it's seeking good :feedback which lets you quickly discard bad decisions.

+*:SW3_33
+I:Bjarne Stroustrup
+S:The most important single aspect of software development is to be clear :aobut what you are trying to build.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU